Sabin1133/Load-Balancer/README.md

 ## **General Overview**

-Trivial implementation of a load balancer that leverages consistent hashing to distribute the load (the traffic) to a large number of servers that have limited computing power.
+Trivial implementation of a load balancer that leverages consistent hashing to distribute the load to a large number of servers that have limited computing power.

 The balancer runs in the background and is configured using the `balancerctl` utility.